 No matter how you prepare it, kale is a delicious way to get your daily dose of vitamins and minerals.
 So go ahead and incorporate this healthy vegetable into your next meal!

-Next are Bell peppers and they are truly a versatile vegetable that can be used in a variety of dishes.
+Next are Bell peppers and they are a truly versatile vegetables that can be used in a variety of dishes.
 One way I like to enjoy them is incorporated with my eggs.

 Following up, tomatoes and eggs are a classic combination that can be enjoyed in a variety of ways.
 One reason why they go so well together is that they have complementary flavors.
 The richness of the eggs is offset by the sweetness of the tomatoes, making for a dish that is both satisfying and delicious.